Maryland begins spring football practice with QB stability, key departure

 After chaos, Williams becomes defensive coordinator

-Locksley nearly made a splashy hire this offseason with the addition of Kevin Steele as the defensive coordinator.
-But then, after Steele had started working at the team facility, he bolted for the same job at Miami (Fla.) before the school officially announced his hiring.
-Locksley said Tuesday that “people that aren’t here don’t concern me,” when asked about the Steele debacle.
+Locksley nearly made a splashy hire with the addition of Kevin Steele as the defensive coordinator.
+But then, after Steele had started working at the team facility, he bolted for the same job at Miami before the school officially announced his hiring.
+When asked Tuesday about the Steele debacle, Locksley said, “People that aren’t here don’t concern me.”

 After that, Locksley promoted Brian Williams to the role.
-Williams has been with Locksley as a position coach through his entire tenure at Maryland, and Williams has also emerged as a skilled recruiter.
-Williams has never served as a defensive coordinator at the college level and called the job a “dream come true” and “what I’ve worked hard for throughout my career.”
+Williams has been with Locksley as a position coach for his entire tenure at Maryland, and Williams has emerged as a skilled recruiter.
+Williams has never been a defensive coordinator at the college level and called the job a “dream come true” and “what I’ve worked hard for throughout my career.”

 The change at defensive coordinator wasn’t surprising after Locksley handed primary play-calling duties to Williams for the final two games of last season.
 Brian Stewart was the defensive coordinator in 2021 and is no longer on staff.
 Maryland won both of the games Williams called — the win at Rutgers that clinched bowl eligibility and then the Pinstripe Bowl victory over Virginia Tech.

 “Brian has done a tremendous job,” Locksley said.
 “He’s earned the respect of the coaching staff.
 He’s earned the respect of the players on that side of the ball.
-He’s a guy that really has continued to grow within our program and did a tremendous job at Rutgers and [in the] Virginia Tech game, which to me, earned him the right to have an opportunity.”
+He’s a guy that really has continued to grow within our program and did a tremendous job at Rutgers and [in the] Virginia Tech game, which to me earned him the right to have an opportunity.”